taehyounpark/queryosity/README.md

 ## Features

 - *Dataflow* interface.
-- Lazy execution.
+- Lazy actions.
-- Multithreaded processing.
+- Multithreading.
 - Sensitivity analysis.

 ## Design goals

 - **Clear interface.** Use a clear high-level abstraction layer with modern C++ syntax to specify even the most complex actions.
-- **Customizable actions.** Support for inputs and outputs of any type and arbitrary execution, such as custom dataset formats, column definitions, and query algorithms.
+- **Customizable actions.** Support for custom datasets and queries, as well as arbitrary computations in-between.
-- **Sensitivity analysis.** Systematic variations of an analysis are automatically propagated and simultaneously processed within one dataset traversal.
+- **Sensitivity analysis.** Systematic variations within an analysis are automatically propagated and simultaneously processed.
-- **Computational efficiency.** Dataset actions are performed for an entry only if needed.
+- **Computational efficiency.** Actions are performed for an entry only when required.
 Dataset traversal is multithreaded.

 ## Installation